-If your organization does not have a specific need for new members but is just waiting for a good issue or event to help you start a recruitment drive, there are certain kinds of issues that often draw attention and support.
-These issues include:
+If your organization does not have a specific need for new members but is just waiting for a good issue or event to help you start a recruitment drive, certain topics often draw attention and support.
+These include:

 Are any of these issues related to your project?
-What other issues can you think of?
+What others can you think of?

-For example: Our group needs to have 30 new members in our organization before we put on our annual dance in January.
+For example, our group needs to have 30 new members before putting on our annual dance in January.
 It is September now.
 So, we'll try to recruit at least 15 new members by mid-October.
-It makes sense for us to aim a little on the high side, so we'll be okay even if we fall a little short.
+It makes sense for us to aim a little on the high side, so we'll be okay even if we fall short.
 Our group met together and created the following timeline:

 |If we are having trouble, review tactics.||Keep recruiting|

-Remember to develop your plan for recruiting members before you actually start doing the work.
-You don't want to spend an awful amount of time switching from tactic to tactic trying to achieve your goals without much luck.
-Make sure your search for new members is organized.
+Remember to develop your plan for recruiting members before you start doing the work.
+You don't want to spend time switching from tactic to tactic trying to achieve your goals.
+Be sure to organize your search for new members.
 Don't forget to make a plan and write it down.

 How should you approach potential members?

 Ahh, the approach.
-Let's imagine that although our group feels very strongly about our project (in this case cleaning up the messy area), it may not sound as appealing to others as it does to us.
+Let's imagine that although our group feels very strongly about our project (in this case, cleaning up the messy area), it may not sound as appealing to others.
 Getting new people involved with the project or group sounds about as easy as, say, meeting a life-long partner at a bar.

 "Hey, do you want to come out Sunday to pick up trash and scrub graffiti off walls with some people you barely know?"

-Not likely to get a very favorable response is it?
+Not likely to get a very favorable response.
 Maybe this one is a little better:

-"Hello, you live in our neighborhood too, don't you?
+"Hello, you live in our neighborhood, don't you?
 I've seen you around a bit.
-Well you know the messy area around the old Spooky House that makes our neighborhood look like a parking lot after a flea market?
+Well, you know the messy area around the old Spooky House that makes our neighborhood look like a parking lot after a flea market?
 A group of us are going to get together Sunday to clean it up, and then we're having a potluck at Shawn Barge's house."

 It may be a good idea to personalize your metaphors if you know the person you're trying to recruit.
 For example, for a sports fan:

-Remember when you are trying to convince people to help out that they need to feel that they are going to get something out of it?
-Satisfaction, new skills, personal fulfillment, et cetera.
+Remember, when you are trying to convince people to help out that they need to feel they will get something out of it too: satisfaction, new skills, personal fulfillment, et cetera.
 You want to make potential members feel as though cleaning up the yard will benefit them because they live in that neighborhood too.

-Coalitions that wish to attract member organizations should be careful to give the organizations they are trying to recruit compelling reasons for joining the coalition.
-This is another reason why a plan is especially important.
+Coalitions that wish to attract member organizations should be careful to give the organizations they are trying to recruit compelling reasons to join.
 Organizations will not want to become involved with a disorganized, inefficient effort.

 What to do if you get a yes, a maybe, or a no.

-If you get a yes, great!
-By now you should certainly know why you've recruited this person in the first place.
-Just make sure you are able to tell the new member or organization what is needed when.
+Suppose you get a yes.
+Great!
+By now, you should certainly know why you've recruited this person in the first place.
+Just make sure you can tell the new member or organization what is needed when.

 A maybe is pretty good too.
-A "maybe" shows you that this person or organization is not completely without interest in the cause.
+A "maybe" shows you that this person or organization is not entirely without interest in the cause.
 Keep in touch with those who say "maybe."
-Maybe they will be interested in joining at a later date, or becoming involved in a different capacity now.
+Maybe they will be interested in joining at a later date or becoming involved in a different capacity.

 A no...well, you can't win them all.
 You should also try to distinguish a "no" from a "not right now."
-You may have asked at a bad time; after all, you don't know everything that is happening in everyone's lives.
+You may have asked at the wrong time; after all, you don't know everything in everyone's lives.
 If you didn't get the door shut in your face, you might want to try again later.
 You never know when someone may have a change of heart.

 Whatever someone says, don't be caught by surprise.
 Think ahead to what you will say next.

 Anticipate obstacles that may occur.
 Things don't usually run perfectly, and anything can (and sometimes does) happen.
-Be prepared to overcome possible obstacles.
+Be prepared to overcome possible barriers.
 A hurdler doesn't worry about tripping over hurdles; she hurdles them.
-You must be prepared to also.
+You must be ready to also.